najlaauni/UniversityLife/SECP1513 - Technology and Information System/Assignmeny 3 : Project Management and System Development Talk.md

 ---

 ## 🔧 Suggestions for Improving the Talk
-- Provide real case studies to show how the company applies data analytics, SAP, and IT infrastructure in solving actual business problems. <br>
 - Allocate more time for Q&A so students can clarify doubts and learn directly from industry professionals. <br>
 - Provide follow-up resources such as slides so students can continue learning after the session.